I. Identity and contact details of the data controller

 1. Right to data portability (Art.
 20 GDPR)

-You have the right to receive your personal data in a structured, commonly used and machine-readable format.
-In addition, you have the right to transfer this data to another person without hindrance by the data controller who was initially given the data.
+You have the right to receive your personal data in a structured, commonly used and machine-readable format or to request that it be transmitted to another controller.

-1. Right to object (Art.
+1. Right to object to certain data processing (Art.
 21 GDPR)

-1. Right to withdraw the consent (Art.
+1. Right to withdraw the declaration of consent under data protection law (Art.
 7 (3) GDPR)

-If you have consented to the processing by the controller by means of a corresponding declaration, you have the right to withdraw your consent at any time for the future.
-The revocation of consent does not affect the legality of the processing carried out on the basis of the consent until the revocation.
+If you have consented to the processing by the controller by means of a corresponding declaration, you can revoke your consent at any time for the future.

-Without prejudice to any other administrative or judicial remedy, you shall have the right to complain to a supervisory authority, if you believe that the processing of personal data concerning you violates the GDPR.
-The supervisory authority to which the complaint has been submitted shall inform the complainant on the progress and the outcome of the complaint, including the possibility of a judicial remedy pursuant to Art.
+The supervisory authority with which the complaint has been lodged shall inform the complainant on the progress and the outcome of the complaint including the possibility of a judicial remedy pursuant to Art.
 78 GDPR.

 V. Transfer of your personal data